|Overall Rating||Liked it!|

 Nitro Drop 2019 Review by The Good Ride

 The Nitro Women’s Drop Snowboard is that directional all in one type of board.
-You get a directional ride that delivers float in powder, but you also get a board that is forgiving enough to feel comfortable progressing on, and it has a fun creative feel underfoot to keep it fun.
+You get a directional ride that delivers float in powder.
+But you also get a board that is forgiving enough to feel comfortable progressing on.
+It has a fun creative feel underfoot to keep it fun.

 I really liked how smooth the Drop felt when riding, and it wasn’t screaming “I’m a directional board!” when you first strap in.
-Coming from a true twin background it takes a bit for me to adjust to the more freeride type boards out there, but Nitro’s Drop Snowboard felt comfortable right away.
+Coming from a true twin background it takes a bit for me to adjust to the more directional boards out there.
+But the Nitro Drop Snowboard felt comfortable right away.

 The Drop only comes in 3 sizes: 152, 149, and 146.
 Would be nice if Nitro offered it in a wider range of sizes so more people would be able to find their specific size.

 Even though it is a directional shape, you can still cruise switch on it if you’d like.
-It has a forgiving medium stiff flex which makes for a smoother ride in bumpy, chunder snow and gives you a decent amount of pop as well but isn’t so stiff that you have to muscle it around.
+It has a forgiving medium stiff flex which makes for a smoother ride in bumpy, chunder snow.
+And it gives you a decent amount of pop but isn’t so stiff that you have to muscle it around.

 Days: A few runs during demo days